 The idea of not being immune to a health concern that could be the source of a heart problem is in itself a source of stress that everyone would be happy to do, right?

 When a person is the victim of a stress stroke, a series of physiological events take place in our metabolism to face the danger (real or imaginary) that is about to present itself: the survival instinct takes over and in our body, this does not translate into an increase in heart rate, an acceleration of breathing, a change in blood pressure.

-This panic attack makes the situation so unmanageable, so unbearable that, to escape this situation, the subject may tend to close his eyes instinctively, feeling that he is fainting.
+This panic attack makes the situation unmanageable & unbearable: the subject may tend to close his eyes instinctively, feeling that he is fainting.

 Hyperventilation also causes bloating and increased pressure on the lungs, partly responsible for chest pain.

-To avoid adding a layer of anxiety, it is useful to be able to distinguish between the 2 types of pain in order to attribute to them the right origin and not to panic unnecessarily.
+In order to avoid adding a layer of anxiety, it is useful to be able to distinguish between the two types of pain to attribute to them the right origin and not to panic unnecessarily.

-In the case of chest pain caused by a heart problem, the pain may radiate from the chest to the shoulder and even to a cheek.
+If a heart condition causes chest pain, the pain may radiate from the chest to the shoulder and even to a cheek.
 Pain in the left or right arm is also possible.
-The pain is felt for more than 10 minutes and when that happens, it is high time to go to the emergency room.
+You might feel pain for more than 10 minutes, and when that happens, it is high time to go to the emergency room.

-In the case of pain in the chest due to anxiety, the pain, more intense, is felt in the area in the middle of the chest.
+You might feel pain in the middle of your chest.
 The pain does not radiate beyond, and it passes relatively quickly (after 5 minutes).

 Chest pain due to anxiety may or may occur after an anxiety episode or may occur for no apparent reason.